andriish/JADE/convert/README.md

-Directory with code to convert different formats of MC evets into JADE format.
+Directory with code to convert different formats of MC events, e.g.
+HepMC/HepMC3 into JADE format.